 And don’t forget to have a feel too!
 Feeling textures yourself will help you understand how to photograph them better in terms of lighting and camera angle.

-An abstracted image that incorporates a strong colour scheme draws the viewer’s attention to colour as an abstract in itself.
+An abstracted image that incorporates a strong color scheme draws the viewer’s attention to color as an abstract in itself.

-Try prioritising colour as the centre of interest in your photography.
-You’ll often find that a colourful surface makes for fascinating abstract photography ideas.
+Try prioritizing color as the center of interest in your photography.
+You’ll often find that a colorful surface makes for fascinating abstract photography ideas.
 No matter the subject!

-Having just talked about colour, there is of course another option: removing colour altogether!
-Without colour, the eye looks for alternative visual references in an image.
-That’s why black and white photography is a great way to isolate shape and form.
+Having just talked about color, there is, of course, another option: removing color altogether!
+Without color, the eye looks for alternative visual references in an image.

 You’ll find it easier to compose your photograph that way.

 Play With Patterns

 Repetition in life can get a bit…well, repetitious.
 But that’s not necessarily the case in abstract pattern photography.